traci-porter/easypost.github.io/README.md

     "width": 10.9,
     "height": 5.0,
     "predefined_package": null,
-    "weight": 5.0,
+    "weight": 2.0,
     "mode": "test"
 }
 ```

 ## Step 3: Create a Shipment and Get Rates
 After creating To and From Addresses and a parcel, you can create a shipment.
 The API returns shipment rates for all the carriers you enable.
 The rates are for shipping the parcel between the specified To and From Addresses.

-An individual rate contains information about the carrier, the service level (e.g., One day, two days, Ground, etc), cost, and the estimated number of days to delivery (when available).
+An individual rate contains information about the carrier, the service level (e.g., one day, two days, Ground, etc), cost, and the estimated number of days for delivery (when available).

+For more information, see [Shipments](https://www.easypost.com/docs/api/curl#shipments) and [Rates](https://www.easypost.com/docs/api/curl#rates).

+> **_NOTE:_**
-The simple example below uses USPS as the carrier.
+> * The simple example below uses USPS as the carrier.
 Feel free to add additional carriers.

-For more information on the Shipment object, see [Shipments](https://www.easypost.com/docs/api/curl#shipments).
-For more information on the Rates object, see [Shipments](https://www.easypost.com/docs/api/curl#rates).

-### Example request: Create shipments
+### Example: Create a shipment and get rates

 #### Request